 Yanawara means “Star that comes from far” in aymara language.

 Bolivia is a country rich in culture, traditions and hard working people.
 From The Andes through The Amazon, you would be delighted by its colors, textiles, shapes and stories.
 The world still doesn’t know what Bolivia has to offer, the beauty, quality and uniqueness of its products and materials are still a secret.
 We are committed with cultural preservation and environmental intersectionality and are here to share these amazing secrets ethically made by Bolivian artisans.

 Our values follow fair labor practices, fair trade & sustainable sourcing, in addition our Mission is to support Bolivian artisan and ethical brands, encourage women leadership & entrepreneurship, innovation & social impact by increasing their potential markets and visibility in the world, where consumers acknowledge their Skills and Savoir Faire and are willing to pay them a fair price positively impacting lives.

-Likewise, as the world continues to shift and change, we aim to reduce the gap between the north and the south by providing more opportunities to Bolivian artisans and entrepreneurs by bringing you beauty and joy trhough our products.
+Likewise, as the world continues to shift and change, we aim to reduce the gap between the north and the south by providing more opportunities to Bolivian artisans by bringing you beauty and joy trhough our products.
 It has also become clear that our commitment with our artisan partners is interconnected and necesary to adress environmental justice.

-We envision to travel around Bolivia to expand our selection and be inspired to design new products, to serve as a space for future collaborations between our artisans, entrepreneurs and a global industry as an inspiring and impactful collective that works together to build up the artisan industry: the new handworker economy.
+We envision to travel around Bolivia to expand our selection and be inspired to design new products, to serve as a space for future collaborations between our partners and the global industry as an inspiring and impactful collective that works together to build up the artisan industry: the new handworker economy.

 Ethically made by Bolivian artisans